saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

 * Sauce Connect Proxy runs in docker container and CI system (such as Gitlab) allows a simple way to set enviroment variables.

-## System proxy environment variables
+## System Proxy Environment Variables

 Sauce Labs supports the following [proxy auto-configuration](/secure-connections/sauce-connect/setup-configuration/additional-proxies/#proxy-auto-configuration-automatic) environment variables, but we strongly advise using Sauce Connect Proxy specific variables, such as `SAUCE_PROXY` or `SAUCE_PROXY_TUNNEL` instead, since the auto-configuration variables listed here behave differently on different platforms.